About Robin McCoy Brooks, MA, LMHC, TEP

 2011, Journal of Analytical Psychology, 56 (4) 566-568, Lear, Jonathan, “Technique and final cause in psychoanalysis: Four ways of looking at one moment.”
 International Journal of Psychoanalysis, (2009), 90, Part 6 1299-1317.

-Unpublished Manuscripts, essays, conference presentations:
+Unpublished Manuscripts, essays, conference presentations and other:

 2015, October 24, “A Political Notion of Psychoanalysis,” Panel presentation with the New School for Analytical Psychology, Seattle, WA